juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 ## Use generic ephemeral volume as cache path {#cache-ephemeral}

-If you need dynamically provisioned, per-pod cache storage without pre-creating PVCs, you can use generic ephemeral volumes.
-Kubernetes automatically creates a PVC owned by the Mount Pod, provisions the volume via the specified StorageClass, and garbage collects the PVC when the pod is deleted.
+If you need dynamically provisioned, per-Pod cache storage without pre-creating PVCs, you can use generic ephemeral volumes.
+Kubernetes automatically creates a PVC owned by the Mount Pod, provisions the volume via the specified StorageClass, and garbage collects the PVC when the Pod is deleted.

 This is useful when:

 * You want cache on dedicated block storage (e.g. EBS) rather than the node root filesystem
-* You need per-pod cache isolation in multi-tenant environments
+* You need per-Pod cache isolation in multi-tenant environments
 * The number of Mount Pods is unpredictable, making pre-created PVCs impractical

 ### Using ConfigMap